moby/moby/docs/reference/commandline/dockerd.md

 #### Daemon metrics

-The `--metrics-addr` option takes a tcp address to serve the metrics API.
+The `--metrics-addr` option takes a TCP address to serve the metrics API.
 This feature is still experimental, therefore, the daemon must be running in experimental mode for this feature to work.